microsoft/azurelinux-tutorials/docs/building/building.md

 ## Build a Demo VHD or VHDX

-In the previous section we configured your build machine.
-In this section we will build a VHD or VHD(X) image.
+In the previous section we configured your build machine, walked through how to add packages, and described how to modify the kernel.
+In this section we will put it altogether and build a VHD or VHD(X) image.

 ### Build Derivate VHD or VHDX